nsalerni/nsalerni.github.io/_posts/2013-02-01-optimize-your-images.md

 ---
-title: Optimize your Images
+title: First Post
-date: February 1, 2013
+date: September 22, 2015
 ---

 When using images on the web, always remove unnecessary bytes.
 Here are a few simple guidelines when using Photoshop: